 That's good to know!
 The results shown here will be different from the purchasing power shown on mijnpensioenoverzicht.nl.
-The purchasing power on mijnpensioenoverzicht.nl is calculated in a different way.
+The purchasing power on mijnpensioenoverzicht.nl is calculated on the basis of your state pension age, whereas here it is based on your latest retirement date.

-Pension increase
+Pension increαse

 Here you can see whether your pension rises in line with price increases.
+The information provided here is a summary of the indexation scheme for your current or (where applicable) most recent pension scheme.
+It is possible that additional provisions also apply.
+Any additional provisions are described in your pension scheme.
 Check your pension scheme rules for more information.